Custom Car Registration in Delaware

 - Pass the DMV inspection within 90 days of the first application (antique vehicles are exempt from further inspection).

 - Pay a fee of $25 for antique status

 In addition to these documents, vehicle owners may be required to provide other documents, when the vehicle has a lien-holder or if it is leased.
 Upon submission of the necessary paperwork to the DMV office, drivers will receive one antique license plate which will be placed on the front of the vehicle.

 Fees to Register an Antique Vehicle in Delaware

 When registering antique vehicles, drivers must complete a final step in the procedure and that is to provide payment for the applicable fees.
-When applying for antique vehicle registration, car owners are actually applying for antique status of their vehicles and for that they will be required to pay a fee of $25.
+When applying for this registration, car owners are actually applying for antique status of their vehicles and for that they will be required to pay a fee of $25.
 Drivers who are applying for duplicate Delaware antique license plates will be required to pay a $5 fee.
-When renewing their antique car registrations, vehicle owners will have to furnish the renewal fees.
+When renewing car registration for classic cars, vehicle owners will have to furnish the renewal fees.